suquark/leaderbot/README.rst

 Model Evaluation
 ----------------

-Compare the performance of multiple models using ``leaderbot.evaluate``
-function:
+Performance of multiple models can be compared as follows.
+First, create a list of models and train them.

 .. code-block:: python